paradajozsef/loopback-next/docs/site/Using-strong-error-handler.md

 ## Migration from LoopBack 3 error handler

-Unlike LoopBack 3’s phase-based middleware routing system, LB4 uses a sequence handler that sits infront of a routing table and handles errors.
+Unlike LoopBack 3’s phase-based middleware routing system, LB4 uses a sequence handler that sits in front of a routing table and handles errors.
 To learn the differences and how `strong-error-handler` is being used in LB4, see [LB3 vs LB4 request response cycle](LB3-vs-LB4-request-response-cycle.md).